Anonymous7501/mercury/README.md

 ### [screenshots](https://github.com/team-mercure/mercury/tree/master/switch/mercury/screenshots)

 ### revolutionary unbanana by thomleg50 unbans your switch from nintendo
+## unbanana is encrypted to prevent theft by Team Xecuter!
+Unbanana works only with mercury!

 #### a) homebrew launching
 #### b) nsp launching